Caroline Wright, BFA - Program Assistant

 Sam Spiegel, PhD- Director

-Dr. Spiegel joined Mines in April 2015 to lead the Trefny Innovative Instruction Center, formerly the Center for Innovative Teaching & Learning (CITL) in proactively supporting faculty to advance the quality of students’ learning experiences, advance campus discussions on pedagogy and innovative teaching, and advocate for and support faculty in their use of empirically proven innovative teaching approaches.
+Dr. Spiegel leads the Trefny Innovative Instruction Center in proactively supporting faculty to advance the quality of students’ learning experiences, advance campus discussions on pedagogy and innovative teaching, and advocate for and support faculty in their use of empirically proven innovative teaching approaches.

-Megan joined the Trefny Center in July 2017 as a Senior Assessment Associate.
+Dr. Sanders is the Senior Assessment Associate.
 Before coming to Mines, Megan worked at the Eberly Center for Teaching Excellence and Instructional Innovation at Carnegie Mellon University, where her role focused on supporting instructors in conducting research about student outcomes in their courses.
 Megan’s disciplinary background is in educational psychology.
 She earned her doctorate from the Ohio State University, and her research focused on the idea of relevance in higher education—how we define it, how students perceive it, and how to measure it—an interest that continues to inform her work.